IF YOU ARE LOSING HAIR, LEARN TO PREVENT HAIR LOSS AND PROTECT YOUR HAIR IN THE SHOWER!

 8. False.
-Lather is just soap which dries hair out.
+Lather is just soap that dries hair out.
 Just a dime-sized dollop will get your scalp clean, and you never need to lather twice, no matter what shampoo bottles say!

-9. B. Always keep a wide-toothed comb in your shower to comb conditioner throughout hair and detangle hair afterwards.
+9. B. Always keep a wide-toothed comb in your shower to comb conditioner throughout hair and detangle hair afterward.

 10. False.
 Sodium Lauryl Sulfate is a very harsh detergent that causes thin hair to become even drier and more brittle.
 Look for shampoo formulations without this damaging ingredient.